OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

     -StartTime  $policySasStartTime

 '
-Generate a SAS token for the container.
+Generate a SAS token for hello container.
 '
 Try
 {